Our latest news

 Accessible gyms podcast

-Rica's recently-published research on (in)accessible gym equipment and visually impaired people (see the story below) has reached New Zealand.
+Our research on gym equipment and visually impaired people (see the story below) has reached New Zealand.
 The BlindSide podcast features an interview with our Chris Lofthouse and Mike Brace of Thomas Pocklington Trust, our partners in the research project.

 Listen to the BlindSide interview - it starts at six and a half minutes into the podcast.